 Read more: 7 Workout Injury Myths That Will Wreck Your Health

 The Two Phases of Workout Injuries and Recovery

 How you treat the injury, using cold or heat, depends on the injury phase.
 The majority of sports injuries go through at least two distinct phases: the initial (acute) phase, followed by the recovery phase (sometimes called the repair, remodeling or chronic phase).

-The first 24 to 48 hours following your injury is called the acute phase of injury.
-During this period, you’ll often experience sharp, shooting pain followed by swelling.
-This is the body’s way of protecting the injured area against further damage, forcing you to reduce pressure on the injured body part.
+Acute Phase of Injury: This is the first 24 to 48 hours following your injury.
+During this period, you'll often experience sharp, shooting pain followed by swelling.
+This is the body's way of protecting the injured area against further damage, forcing you to reduce pressure on the injured body part.

-The recovery phase follows the acute phase and can last from a few days to a few weeks.
-During the recovery phase, you’ll often notice continued swelling, reduced range of motion and tissue soreness.
-If you’ve sprained your ankle or knee, you’ll have trouble putting weight on the affected leg.
+Recovery Phase: This follows the acute phase and can last from a few days to a few weeks.
+During the recovery phase, you'll often notice continued swelling, reduced range of motion and tissue soreness.
+If you've sprained your foot, ankle or knee, you'll have trouble putting weight on the affected leg.

 - Commercially made cold wraps